ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### TABLE_OID

-This is the identifier of a table currently being replicated by the replication sender thread.
+This is the identifier of a table currently being replicated by the replication Sender thread.
 Its value may be different from that of TABLE_OID in the SYS_TABLES_ meta table.

 ##### INDEX_ID

-This is the identifier of an index currently being replicated by the replication sender thread.
+This is the identifier of an index currently being replicated by the replication Sender thread.

 ##### INDEX_NAME

-This is the name of an index currently being replicated by the replication sender thread.
+This is the name of an index currently being replicated by the replication Sender thread.

 ##### TYPE_ID